 Form VR3110, Surgery and Treatment Recommendations (completed by the otologist performing the surgery).

+Refer to the checklist on the Deaf and Hard of Hearing intranet page for a complete list of items to be included in the courtesy packet.

 After the VR program specialist for the deaf and hard of hearing or the state office manager for blind services field support reviews the courtesy packet, a case note documenting the consultation is entered in RHW.

 VR Manager approval is required for cochlear implant and bone-anchored hearing aid surgery.